+Salaries of Associate and Full Professors have remained flat for over a decade.
 Salaries for non-tenure-track faculty, including adjunct instructors and lecturers, have also stagnated over this period and are currently lower than those at many peer institutions in the region (see recommendations on adjunct stipends below).
 Less competitive salaries have made it challenging to recruit and retain a high-quality and diverse faculty and, as the task force's listening sessions confirmed, severely dampened faculty morale and belief in the institution.
-In listening sessions and narrative summaries salary and compensation issues were often cited as contributing to low morale.
+In listening sessions and narrative summaries, salary and compensation issues were often cited as contributing to low morale.

-Challenge 2.
-Salary compression
+Challenge 2: Salary compression

-Salary compression is the pattern that results when starting salaries increase more aggressively (to competitively recruit talented new colleagues) than the year-over-year increases of faculty already employed at the College.
+Salary compression results when starting salaries increase more aggressively (to competitively recruit talented new colleagues) than the year-over-year salary increases of faculty already employed at the College.
 Salary compression is evident in overlapping salary bands of faculty at different ranks (see below), but other patterns contribute to this overlap as well.
-Unequal salary "bumps" at promotion to Associate and Full Professor create different entry salaries at Associate and Full.
-Also, faculty spend varied lengths of time at each rank, but differences in years spent at the rank of Associate Professor (with uniform cost-of-living increases) create significant overlap between salaries of Associate and Full Professors.
+Unequal salary "bumps" at promotion to Associate and Full Professor create different entry salaries at these ranks.
+Also, faculty spend varied lengths of time at each rank, and differences in years spent at the rank of Associate Professor (with uniform cost-of-living increases) create significant overlap between salaries of Associate and Full Professors.
 Finally, over the past ten years, elevated starting salaries (of about \$5,000) in market-driven fields have contributed to Assistant Professor salaries that outpace those of Associates.
+As a result of these interrelated factors, salary compression exists both within and across departments and divisions.

 Incremental efforts have been made to alleviate salary compression.
-For example, in several years a small percentage of the salary pool has been targeted to specific bands of faculty, e.g. those at particular ranks or those who missed out on standard promotion raises in lean years.
-However, salary compression will continue to worsen as long as the salaries of Associate and Full Professors grow less aggressively than entry salaries (for Assistant Professors) increase.
+For example, when possible, a small percentage of the salary pool has been targeted to specific bands of faculty, e.g. those at particular ranks or those who missed out on standard promotion raises in lean years.
+However, salary compression will continue to worsen as long as the salaries of Associate and Full Professors grow less aggressively than entry salaries (for Assistant Professors).

-Challenge 3.
-A lack of performance-based rewards and incentives

-Up until a few years ago, the College employed a step-based compensation system for faculty salaries.
-Junior faculty received annual one-step increases, as long as they continued to meet or exceed expectations during their semi-annual reviews on the tenure track.
-Senior faculty members in good standing could expect to receive a one-step increase every other year.
-These one-step raises were termed "merit" raises.
+Challenge 3: A lack of performance-based rewards and incentives received annual one-step increases as long as they continued to meet or exceed expectations during their semi-annual reviews on the tenure track.
+Senior faculty members in good standing could expect to receive a one-step increase, above the cost-of-living increase, every other year.
+These one-step raises were inaptly termed "merit" raises.